BolajiAyodeji/Blogposts/ck132inhz004kqns1mo2ixtph.md

 ![](https://www.freecodecamp.org/news/content/images/2019/10/heroku-add-build.png)

-- Now the new buildpack configuration will be used when this app is next deployed.- Make some changes to your app and push to GitHub, it will automatically deploy.
+- Now the new buildpack configuration will be used when this app is next deployed.- Make some changes to your app and push it to GitHub, it will automatically deploy.

 ### Adding a Database to your deployed App'